Masters in Writing and Literature Graduate Programs in Oregon

 - Fact keeping

-More Specific Literature and Writing Masters Programs in Oregon
+What are Specific Literature and Writing Masters Programs? in Oregon

 Students interested in a global or interdisciplinary approach to literary study might find a Master of Arts (MA) or Master of Science (MSc) in Comparative Literature program interesting.
 This type of program typically involves translation, literary criticism, and mastery of a foreign language.